 Whilst we do our best to accommodate all requests, activities are dependent upon volunteers being available.
 If you'd like more information or want to book an activity then please contact us.

->

-> Bridges to Schools is a hands-on activity which enables pupils to build a 12m long cable stayed bridge.
-Having assembled the bridge they then walk across it before deconstructing it, learning about bridges, teamwork and civil engineering as they go.
+Bridges to Schools is a hands-on activity which gives P6/7 pupils the chance to build a 13m long cable stayed bridge.
+Having assembled the bridge they then walk across it, learning about bridges, teamwork and civil engineering as they go.

->

-> If you think you could help inspire the next generation of engineers, then we want to hear from you!
+If you think you could help inspire the next generation of engineers, then we want to hear from you!

 We're always on the look out for new Ambassadors to visit schools and help enthuse children across the region.